joseangelayalaz/PlatziTravel/README.md

 # PlatziTravel
-Responsive page, proyect made in tailwind course of Platzi
+Responsive page, proyect made in a course of tailwind CSS Platzi